Dr. Robert CousinsDirector of TIM Centre

 As the director of the Tyndale Intercultural Ministries Centre (TIM Centre), Robert seeks to engage and encourage multicultural leaders in global missions.
 A graduate of Ontario Bible College (BTh) and Wheaton Graduate School (MA in Intercultural Studies), Robert and his wife Sheila have served in theological education and leadership development with Africa Inland Mission (AIM) in Kenya and Tanzania for the past 12 years.
 Robert has also served as personnel director of AIM (Canada) for 5 years and was seconded from AIM to MissionPrep, an inter-mission cross-cultural training partnership, where he served as Director for 8 years.
 Robert is adjunct professor at Tyndale Seminary, a facilitator for MissionPREP, Perspectives and The School for Urban Biblical Studies (SUBS).

 Rev. Dr. Timothy Tang was born in Toronto where he now lives with his wife Joanne, who is a high school teacher in the York Board of Education.
-They have two sons and a daughter, Tobin Wesley, Mathis Jiles, and Breylin Emmanuelle, who are 11, 9, and 5 years old respectively.
-Pastor Tim has been the English pastor at the East Toronto Chinese Baptist Church where he has been ministering for 15 years.
+They have two sons and a daughter, Tobin Wesley, Mathis Jiles, and Breylin Emmanuelle.
+Pastor Tim has been the English pastor at the East Toronto Chinese Baptist Church where he has been ministering since 2001.
 After studying at Upper Canada College, he went on to the University of Waterloo where he completed his B.Sc. in Kinesiology.
-Though Tim planned a career in health care, God called him to full time ministry during a short-term missions trip to Asia in 1996, after which he finished his M.Div. in Youth and Family Ministry at Tyndale Seminary.
+Though Tim planned a career in healthcare, God called him to full-time ministry during a short-term missions trip to Asia in 1996, after which he finished his M.Div. in Youth and Family Ministry at Tyndale Seminary.
 Since that time, Tim has been involved with John424, a worship ministry; the Tribe of Issachar, a leadership training ministry; and completed a 2-year program called Arrow Leadership.
 Tim has also recently completed a Doctor of Ministry in Leadership at Gordon-Conwell Seminary.

 416.226.6620 ext 2208